dhutapratama/docs/requests.md

 <a name="retrieving-cookies-from-requests"></a>
 #### Retrieving Cookies From Requests

-All cookies created by the Laravel framework are encrypted and signed with an authentication code, meaning they will be considered invalid if they have been changed by the client.
+All cookies created by the Lets framework are encrypted and signed with an authentication code, meaning they will be considered invalid if they have been changed by the client.
 To retrieve a cookie value from the request, use the `cookie` method on an `Illuminate\Http\Request` instance:

     $value = $request->cookie('name');

 <a name="input-trimming-and-normalization"></a>
 ## Input Trimming & Normalization

-By default, Laravel includes the `App\Http\Middleware\TrimStrings` and `Illuminate\Foundation\Http\Middleware\ConvertEmptyStringsToNull` middleware in your application's global middleware stack.
+By default, Lets includes the `App\Http\Middleware\TrimStrings` and `Illuminate\Foundation\Http\Middleware\ConvertEmptyStringsToNull` middleware in your application's global middleware stack.
 These middleware are listed in the global middleware stack by the `App\Http\Kernel` class.
 These middleware will automatically trim all incoming string fields on the request, as well as convert any empty string fields to `null`.
 This allows you to not have to worry about these normalization concerns in your routes and controllers.

 #### Disabling Input Normalization